The Thirteen Days of Halloween, Part I

-In honor of that spookiest day of the year—October 31—I propose to pen thirteen blogs daily, now through fright night in honor of that scariest of that scariest of holidays
+In honor of that spookiest day of the year—October 31—I am penning thirteen blogs daily, now through fright night.

 Why thirteen?
-Well, we have the twelve days of Christmas we celebrate—or at least we used to.
-Yuletide should run from December 25 through January 6 by rights, although lately it seems folks want to get the holiday season over with on December 26.
-I am among that minority who prefer to enjoy Yuletide for as long as possible and that means from big Christmas to Little Christmas.
-After all, January is a pretty dull month.
-So, for no particular reason, other than it sounds good, I chose thirteen for Halloween.
+Well, we have the twelve days of Christmas—or at least we used to.
+Yuletide should run from December 25 through January 6 by rights, although lately it seems folks want to get the holiday season over with early on December 26.
+I am among that obstinate minority who prefer to enjoy Yuletide for as long as possible–and that means quaffing flagons of Yuletide Cheer from big Christmas to Little Christmas.
+Moreover, in Wales, not only are black cats considered lucky, so is the number 13.
+Ultimately, for no particular reason other than it sounds good, I chose thirteen for Halloween.

-Speaking of superstitions, one Southern superstition that ya’ll Yankees may not have heard of is enshrined in the expression “jumping the broom.”
-Among both races in Dixie, to “jump the broom” is another way to say getting married.
-It comes from the belief that if newlyweds place a broom across the threshold to their new home, witches can’t follow them in and put an evil spell on the marriage.
+Speaking of superstitions, one Southern superstition that Yankees north of the Mason-Dixon Line may not have heard of is enshrined in the expression “jumping the broom.”
+Among folks in Dixie, to “jump the broom” is another way to say getting married.
+It comes from the belief that if newlyweds place a broom across the threshold to their new home, witches can’t follow them in and put a hex on the marriage.
+Although in Appalachia they don’t call it hex, they call it “spelt.”